Wolfner Talking Book and Braille Library

 Wolfner Talking Books and Braille Library is open to the public.
 We still encourage BARD and Newsline.

 If you have access to a computer, tablet, mobile device, or third party player with internet capabilities, please make use of our BARD download website and BARD mobile app, which allow you to access all of our talking books and digital braille files.

 You also may be interested in listening to newspapers and magazines over the phone through National Federation of the Blind's Newsline program .
 For more information about Newsline, call: 866-504-7300.
 You may also be interested in calling the Xavier society at 800-637-9193 to find out the books they can offer you or JBI at 800-433-1531 to find out about their own offerings.

-The recording studio will open on a limited schedule on July 7, 2020.
+The recording studio is open on a limited schedule.

 Our purpose is to keep our patrons, volunteers and staff healthy.